-Portfolio: Prime Minister, Minister of National Security, Legal Affairs, Grenadines Affairs and Energy
+Portfolio: Prime Minister, Minister of National Security, Legal Affairs, Tertiary Education

 Early Years and Education

-Ralph E. Gonsalves, known affectionately as "Comrade Ralph",was born in a rural village at Colonarie, Saint Vincent and the Grenadines, on August 8, 1946 to his father, Alban Gonsalves (a farmer and small businessman, now deceased) and his mother, Theresa Francis (a small business woman).
+Dr. Gonsalves, known affectionately as "Comrade Ralph",was born in a rural village at Colonarie, Saint Vincent and the Grenadines, on August 8, 1946 to his father, Alban Gonsalves (a farmer and small businessman, now deceased) and his mother, Theresa Francis (a small business woman).
 His foreparents came to Saint Vincent and the Grenadines in 1845 as indentured servants from the Portuguese-ruled island of Madeira, some 300 kilometers off the north-west coast of Morocco in North West Africa.
 He is married to Eloise Gonsalves nee Harris, a Trinidadian of Dominican parentage, who is a graduate of the University of the West Indies (Cave Hill campus) in English and French and of the Fashion Institute of Technology in New York in Designing.
-Dr. Gonsalves is the father of five children (Camillo, Adam, Isis, Storm and Soleil), aged between 32 years and 9 years.
+Dr. Gonsalves is the father of five children (Camillo, Adam, Isis, Storm and Soleil).
 He and his wife are practising Roman Catholics.

-Ralph Gonsalves attended the Colonarie Roman Catholic Primary School and then the St. Vincent Boys’ Grammar School.
+The Prime Minister attended the Colonarie Roman Catholic Primary School and then the Saint Vincent Boys’ Grammar School.
 Thereafter, he was educated at the following tertiary institutions: